-The biopharmaceutical industry is characterized by a very long product development cycle, including a lengthy research and development period and a rigorous approval phase involving human testing and governmental regulatory approval, and while we launched our first product and became a commercial-stage company in 2018, several of the traditional benchmarking metrics, such as profits and earnings per share, remain inappropriate measures for Alnylam.
+The biopharmaceutical industry is characterized by a very long product development cycle, including a lengthy research and development period and a rigorous approval phase involving human testing and governmental regulatory approval.
+While we became a commercial-stage company in 2018 and have launched two products to date, we have not achieved profitability and therefore, several of the traditional benchmarking metrics, such as profits and earnings per share, remain inappropriate measures for Alnylam as we move towards our goal of self-sustainability.
 Accordingly, the specific performance factors our compensation committee considers when determining the compensation of our NEOs include:

-- key research and development achievements, including advances in RNAi delivery and technology; - initiation and progress of clinical trials, in particular late-stage programs; - achievement of regulatory milestones, including regulatory filings for product approvals and regulatory approvals; - establishment of commercial and medical infrastructure and commercial launch readiness, as well as patient and physician education initiatives; - early revenue results, as well as other key metrics, including progress on pricing and reimbursement efforts; - establishment and maintenance of key strategic relationships and new business initiatives; - filing, prosecution, defense and enforcement of key intellectual property rights; - development of global organizational capabilities, success in hiring and growth management initiatives; and - financial and operating performance.
+- key research and development achievements, including advances in RNAi delivery and technology and identification of new therapeutic areas and novel disease targets; - initiation and progress of clinical trials, in particular late-stage programs; - achievement of regulatory milestones, including regulatory filings for product approvals and regulatory approvals; - establishment of global commercial and medical infrastructure and commercial launch readiness, as well as patient and physician education initiatives: - revenue results, as well as other key metrics, including progress on pricing and reimbursement efforts, for our recently launched products; - establishment and maintenance of key strategic relationships and new business initiatives; - filing, prosecution, defense and enforcement of key intellectual property rights; - success in our human capital management strategy, including development of global organizational capabilities, success in hiring, employee retention and growth management initiatives; and - financial and operating performance.